Tesla Motors Inc (TSLA) Gigafactory to Feature World's Largest Solar Rooftop | InvestorPlace

 “The GF1, engineered as a singular product, is designed as a highly automated, integrated system intended to be replicated at other locations around the world,” the handout for investors reads.
 “The facility is highly flexible to accommodate improvements in energy storage chemistries and packaging configurations, with limited stranded asset risk.”

-Tesla Motors Inc will also be using waste from production to heat the facility and a closed-loop water system.
+Tesla Motors Inc will also be using waste heat from production to heat the facility and a closed-loop water system.
 It will also have a battery recycling system at the gigafactory.

 Comments are currently unavailable.
 Please check back soon.